Vovsanka/NLP/readme.md

 ```

 ## Sentence Parsing (Task 2)
-Sentences are parsed one by one using the deductive parsing (Knuth's algorithm)
+Sentences are parsed one by one using the deductive parsing (Knuth's algorithm).
 Non-terminals as well as rules are encoded as integers to improve the overall perfomance.

 ### Run Parsing

 Input: preprocessed sentences via stdin (multiline, press Enter one more time to finish the input)

 Output: derivation trees in PTB format
 ```
 ./pcfg_tool parse [-i ROOT | --initial ROOT] GRAMMAR.rules GRAMMAR.lexicon